Where to watch Clarkson’s Farm season 3 in the UK

 The Prime Video exclusive new series promises a fresh set of challenges for Diddly Squat Farm

-Season three of Clarkson’s Farm lands on Prime Video this Friday, 3 May, and sees hosts Jeremy Clarkson and Kaleb Cooper return to Amazon’s streaming platform as they attempt to keep the imperilled Diddly Squat Farm afloat.
+Season three of Clarkson’s Farm landed on Prime Video today, Friday 3 May, and sees hosts Jeremy Clarkson and Kaleb Cooper return to Amazon’s streaming platform as they attempt to keep the imperilled Diddly Squat Farm afloat.

 The former Top Gear host’s surprise reincarnation as a novice Cotswolds farmer has been a smash hit with viewers since Clarkson’s Farm first appeared on Prime Video in 2021.
 The series also launched the media career of 25-year-old farm hand turned celebrity Kaleb Cooper, who returns in the show’s third season.